kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 other values can be added in the future if needed.

-Pods with sidecar containers only change the behavior of the startup and shutdown sequence of a pod: sidecar container are started before non-sidecars and stopped after non-sidecars.
+Pods with sidecar containers only change the behavior of the startup and shutdown sequence of a pod: sidecar containers are started before non-sidecars and stopped after non-sidecars.

 A pod that has sidecar containers guarantees that non-sidecar containers are